GoogleCloudPlatform/cloud-foundation-toolkit/infra/blueprint-test/README.md

 ### 5.1.2 Plan Assertions

-`plan` stage can be used to perform additional assertions on planfiles.
-This can be useful for scenarios where additional validation is useful to fail fast before proceeding to more expensive stages like `apply` or smoke testing configuration without performing an `apply` at all.
+The `plan` stage can be used to perform additional assertions on planfiles.
+This can be useful for scenarios where additional validation is useful to fail fast before proceeding to more expensive stages like `apply`, or smoke testing configuration without performing an `apply` at all.

 Currently a default plan function does not exist and cannot be used with auto generated tests.
 Plan stage can be activated by providing a custom plan function.
 Plan function recieves a parsed `PlanStruct` which contains the [raw TF plan JSON representation](https://www.terraform.io/docs/internals/json-format.html#plan-representation) as well as some additional processed data like map of resource changes.